RPerottoni/Health_Insurance_Cross_Sell/README.md

 ## 7.1 - Business Questions

-### 1 - What percentage of customers interested in purchasing car insurance will the sales team be able to contact by making 20,000 calls?
+#### 1 - What percentage of customers interested in purchasing car insurance will the sales team be able to contact by making 20,000 calls?
-**By doing 20.000 calls, wich represents 26% of the total of data, the sales team will make contact with 72% of the interested customers.**
+> By doing 20.000 calls, wich represents 26% of the total of data, the sales team will make contact with 72% of the interested customers.

-### 2 - If the sales team's capacity increases to 40,000 calls, what percentage of customers interested in purchasing car insurance will the sales team be able to contact?
+####  2 - If the sales team's capacity increases to 40,000 calls, what percentage of customers interested in purchasing car insurance will the sales team be able to contact?
-**By doing 40.000 calls, the sales team will make contact with 99.4% of the interested customers.**
+> By doing 40.000 calls, the sales team will make contact with 99.4% of the interested customers.

-### 3 - How many calls does the sales team need to make to contact 80% of customers interested in purchasing car insurance?
+#### 3 - How many calls does the sales team need to make to contact 80% of customers interested in purchasing car insurance?
-**By doing 23500 calls, the sales team will make contact with 80% of the interested customers.**
+> By doing 23500 calls, the sales team will make contact with 80% of the interested customers.

 ## 7.2 - Business Problem Solution

-The ultimate solution to this business problem is an API that can be accessed directly from Google Sheets.
+<p style="text-align: justify"> The ultimate solution to this business problem is an API that can be accessed directly from Google Sheets.
 This solution was developed focusing in being user-friendly and it is a plugin for a tool that the users already are familiar with.

 The functionality is illustrated in the image below, where users only need their Google Sheets containing the customer data they want to classify.
-With just a few clicks, they can obtain a sorted list of customers, starting with the most likely to purchase the product and ending with the least likely.
+With just a few clicks, they can obtain a sorted list of customers, starting with the most likely to purchase the product and ending with the least likely. </p>

 ![image](reports/figures/google_sheet_automation.gif)